 Croatia is another favourite charter spot in the Mediterranean, and with close to 2,000 kilometres of stunning coastline and hundreds of sun-drenched islands bathed in the azure Adriatic waters, it's easy to understand why.

 Devoid of large-scale tourist developments, the rocky Adriatic coast offers scores of pinewood-backed pebble coves as well as wonderfully preserved, centuries-old architecture in cities such as Zagreb, Dubrovnik, Split and Zadar.

-Dubrovnik and Split are both UNESCO World Heritage Sites and manage to blend historic charm with contemporary cultural scenes.
-Split joins these two cities on the Dalmatian Coast, which stretches from the island of Rab in the north to the Bay of Kotor in the south.
+UNESCO World Heritage Sites, Dubrovnik and Split, are unmissable.
+Blending historic charm with contemporary cultural scenes they provide the perfect springboards for exploring the rest of Croatia's picturesque Dalmatian Coast, which stretches from the island of Rab in the north to the Bay of Kotor in the south.